AdaptableTools/ab-website/src/pages/adaptable-blotter/index.md

 description: >-
   The AdapTable turbo-charges your data management, providing the ultimate toolkit to drive your data needs.
-A straightforward, but immensely powerful, HTML5 DataGrid add-on, the Adaptable Blotter integrates with any data system and any data set to provide cutting-edge user tools which otherwise require months of bespoke development.
+A straightforward, but immensely powerful, HTML5 DataGrid add-on, the AdapTable integrates with any data system and any data set to provide cutting-edge user tools which otherwise require months of bespoke development.
-keyfeaturestitle: The Adaptable Blotter's Unique Offer
+keyfeaturestitle: The AdapTable's Unique Offer
 keyfeatures:
   - image: /img/safari-pinned-tab.svg
-    description: All the features for any system – in one place
+    description: Searching and Filtering
     name: Feature 1
   - image: /img/safari-pinned-tab.svg
-    description: Fast editing and data retrieval
+    description: Data Management
     name: Feature 2
   - image: /img/safari-pinned-tab.svg
-    description: Integrates with all leading HTML5 DataGrids including ag-Grid
+    description: Editing and Validating
     name: Feature 3
   - image: /img/safari-pinned-tab.svg
-    description: Styled to any corporate look and feel
+    description: Special Columns
     name: Feature 4
   - image: /img/safari-pinned-tab.svg
-    description: Data-agnostic
+    description: Styling and Theming
     name: Feature 5
   - image: /img/safari-pinned-tab.svg
-    description: Full comprehensive audit log
+    description: Admin
     name: Feature 6
   - image: /img/safari-pinned-tab.svg
-    description: Fully configurable to individual requirements
+    description: Notifications
     name: Feature 7
-  - image: /img/safari-pinned-tab.svg
-    description: Compatible with all standard technology choices
-    name: Feature 8
-  - image: /img/safari-pinned-tab.svg
-    description: A standardised interface across systems
-    name: Feature 9
-  - image: /img/safari-pinned-tab.svg
-    description: Ready for Immediate Use
-    name: Feature 10
 cta: See it in action
+usecaseTitle: >-
-usecaseTitle: The Adaptable Blotter can help to drive any area of business
+  The AdapTable can help to drive any area of business and solve any data-driven challenge
 usecases:
   - image: /img/full-picture.png
     result: >-